guillermooo/sublime-undocs/source/extensibility/packages.rst

 1. :file:`{Packages}/Default`;
 #. :term:`shipped packages` and :term:`installed packages`,
-   combined and sorted in alphabetical order;
+   merged and in alphabetical order;
-#. all remaining :term:`user packages`
+#. all remaining :term:`user packages`,
+   except for :file:`{Packages}/User`,
-   that did not override anything are loaded in alphabetical order, except for :file:`{Packages}/User`;
+   that did not override anything, in alphabetical order;
 #. :file:`{Packages}/User`